Apply for a species licence from NatureScot

 NatureScot (formerly Scottish Natural Heritage) has overarching responsibility for deer management in Scotland, having absorbed the Deer Commission for Scotland in 2010.
 Its role includes monitoring deer populations, approving deer management plans, authorising out-of-season and night shooting, and imposing compulsory control schemes where voluntary management fails.

-Close seasons set the periods during which deer of each species and sex may not lawfully be killed.
+Close seasons set the periods during which deer may not lawfully be killed.
 Killing deer during the close season without authorisation is a criminal offence.
-The dates vary by species and sex, so you must know which deer species are present on your land.

 The following steps set out the core obligations for anyone managing land where deer are present in Scotland.

 Identify the species present (red, sika, fallow, or roe deer).
-Each species has different close season dates.
+Female close season dates differ between roe deer and the other species.
 If you are unsure, your local Deer Management Group or NatureScot can advise.

-Schedule deer culling to fall within the open season for each species and sex.
-Check the close season dates before organising any stalking activity.
+Male deer may be taken year-round (close seasons for males were abolished on 21 October 2023), but female deer keep close seasons.
+Check the female close season dates before organising any hind or doe cull.
 Keep records of all deer killed, including species, sex, date, and location.

 If you need to shoot deer outside the open season or at night, apply to NatureScot for the appropriate authorisation before carrying out any shooting.
 Unauthorised out-of-season or night shooting is a criminal offence.